 - MRI.
 This test uses magnets, radio waves, and a computer to make detailed images of the body.
-MRI can determine if cancer has spread to other parts of the body (metastasized).
-It can also show if there are cancer cells in the lymph nodes or other organs.
+MRI can show if cancer has spread to other parts of the body (metastasized).
+It can also show if there are cancer cells in the lymph nodes or other nearby organs.

 - Chest X-ray.
 An X-ray is done with a small amount of radiation.
 It can show if there the cancer has spread to the lungs.

 - Blood and urine tests.
-These can check the kidneys and liver and check overall health.
+These can check how well the kidneys and liver are working and check overall health.

 - Biopsy.
 A small piece of tissue is removed and checked with a microscope for cancer cells.
 Samples of the tumor, nearby lymph nodes, and other tissue may be taken.
 A biopsy can also show the type of tumor.
 A biopsy of kidney tissue may not be done with some tumors.